nstclair13/blog/_posts/2017-07-28-AnimationPhysicsReference.md

 <h1 class="major">AnimationPhysics.org - Understanding Physics for Animators</h1>
 Physics!
 It's super important as an animator to understand even the most basic laws of physics.
 I'm not suggesting you need to become a physicist, but really understanding what is physically possible and what isn't can help improve believability and separate "ok" animation with amazing animation.

 I found this site years ago and it still appears to be online so I thought I would share it here.
 The site was created by Alejandro Garcia, a physicist and professor at San Jose State University.
-He consults for Dreamworks Animation and created this course to help artists really understand the laws of the physical world to help improve the craft of animation.
+He consults for Dreamworks Animation and created this course to help artists really understand the laws of the physical world.

 [AnimationPhysics.org](http://animationphysics.org/)
 [AnimationPhysics.org YouTube Channel](https://www.youtube.com/user/AlejandroLuisGarcia/videos).